jaothan26/digital_assets_analysis_/README.md

 # Digital Assets and Blockchain Monitoring

-These projects focuses on studying the market of digital asset data flows on blockchain systems, and analyzing on-chain data to monitor blockchain activity.
+These projects focus on studying the market of digital asset data flows on blockchain systems, and analyzing on-chain data to monitor blockchain activity.

 ### Objectives